-An insurance adjuster is a person who investigates claims to determine how much (or if, at all) your insurer should reimburse you for damages/losses to your stuff or place.
+An insurance adjuster is someone who investigates claims to determine how much (or if) your insurance company should pay you for damages/losses to your stuff or place.

-What is an insurance adjuster and what do they do?
+What is an insurance adjuster, and what is a claim adjuster?

-An insurance adjuster, also referred to as a claims adjuster, determines how much your insurance company is on the hook for when you, the policyholder, make a claim.
+An insurance adjuster, also known as a claims adjuster, determines how much your insurance company should pay you if you make a claim.

-They can either be an in-house representative or an independent person hired by your insurer (or yourself) to investigate issues ranging from bodily injury to medical bills and property damage.
+Insurance claim adjusters can either be in-house reps or independent people hired by your insurer (or you!).
+They investigate issues like bodily injury, medical bills, and property damage.

-Zooming in a bit more, adjusters start out by preparing a claim file – just as a lawyer would prepare a case file for trial – to present to the insurance company and insured (that’s you).
+Zooming in a bit more, insurance claim adjusters start out by preparing a claim file – just like a lawyer would prepare a case file for trial.
+They plan to present this claim file to the insurance company and insured (that’s you).

-They include photographs and statements from those directly involved in the claim, testimony from relevant experts and attach their personal recommendation on how much the insurer should pay.
+Insurance claims adjusters include photographs and statements from people directly involved in the claim, along with testimonies from relevant experts.
+Then, the claims adjusters attach their personal recommendation on how much the insurer should pay.

-For example: Say your dog bit someone and they leave you with a hefty medial bill.
-Before your insurer agrees to help pay, they may send a claims adjuster your way to take pictures of your place, talk to any witnesses and neighbors, consult with your dog’s vet, and maybe even speak with an independent dog trainer.
+For example: Let’s say your dog bit someone and they leave you with a hefty medial bill.
+Before your insurer agrees to help pay, they may send over a claims adjuster to take pictures of your place, talk to any witnesses and neighbors, consult with your dog’s vet, and maybe even speak with an independent dog trainer.

 Let’s say your neighbor’s tree fell into your yard, damaging your fence and roof at the same time (double whammy!).